powsybl/pypowsybl/docs/user_guide/dynamic.rst

 Prerequisites
 -------------
 The pypowsybl config file (generally located at ~/.itools/config.yaml) must define the dynawo section to find your dynawo installation and defaults parameters
 Here is an example of a simple config.yaml file.
-It uses the same configurations as in powsybl-dynawatlz.
+It uses the same configurations as in powsybl-dynawo.

 .. code-block:: yaml+jinja